 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 39.64% of those living in this county rents their homes.
-Most residents will commute to work by car with an average commute time of 25.6 minutes.
+At least 39.64% of those living in this county are renting their homes.
+Most residents will commute to work by car with an average commute time of 26 minutes.

 Geographically, Maricopa County, Arizona is a part of the Phoenix - Mesa, AZ Urban Area.
-This county is currently home to 3,874,544 residents, or 1,402,549 households with a median income of $54,724. the Phoenix - Mesa, AZ Urban Area residents have a median age of 35.9 and 39.87% are currently renting their homes in the area.
+This county is currently home to 3,874,544 residents, or 1,402,549 households with a median income of $54,724.
+Residents in the Phoenix - Mesa, AZ Urban Area have a median age of 36 and 39.87% are currently renting their homes in the area.